bakketun/bitcoin-streaming-protocol/README.md

 ## Addresses are ignored

 The stream is tracked by transaction id.
 Each append tranaction can use a different address.
-Write access can be done by appeding a zero length chunck to the stream.
-Multisig address can also be used.
+Write access handover can be done by appeding a zero length chunck to the stream.
+Multisig addresses can also be used.

+## A stream never runs of funds

+Appending to a stream just requries that the first output is spent.
+Extra inputs can be added to provide the funds neccary to pay for the fee.